 Which is better optical or digital zoom?

-Optical zoom uses lenses to magnify the camera to focus on something in the distance whereas digital zoom crops into the centre of the photo.
+Optical zoom uses magnifying lenses to focus on something in the distance, whereas digital zoom crops into the centre of the photo.

 Optical zoom will generally produce higher quality images as it uses the full range of the camera's megapixels, whereas digital zoom will stretch the image and artificially fill the gaps in.

-However, as technology advances, digital is becoming increasingly better and can provide higher levels of zoom on phones as they don't have much capacity for optical lenses.
+However, as technology advances, digital is becoming increasingly better and can provide higher levels of zoom on phones that don't have much capacity for optical lenses.

 What specs should I look for in my phone camera?

 Larger screens can often be helpful to provide as big a viewfinder as possible which makes it easy to see the image you're capturing.

-You may also want a phone that offers image stabilisation, this will reduce the blurriness of images that can occur when taking photos while handheld and without a steady tripod or stand.
+You may also want a phone that offers image stabilisation, as this will reduce the blurriness of images that can occur when taking photos while handheld and without a steady tripod or stand.